Most people buy into the idea that one person can’t possibly have an impact on the environment.

 I hope you are not one of those people!
 When reading this article, we want to inspire a conviction that the power to bring about change is yours, through actions as simple as replacing light bulbs, adjusting the thermostat, carrying your own shopping bag and the way you choose to clean your home.
 Green cleaning, using environmentally safe cleaning products, is to protect health without harming the environment.

-Cleaning is a NECCESSITY not a LUXURY, with lots of environmental impact.
-You have an opportunity to reverse that impact by being mindful of the environment when making decisions of how your home is cleaned.
+Cleaning is a NECESSITY, not a LUXURY, with lots of environmental impacts.
+You have an opportunity to reverse that impact by being mindful of the environment when making decisions about how your home is cleaned.
 Try these 7 Green Cleaning tips for the home: